 Most fingertip injuries occur when a child is in dirty settings -- places where people are at risk for infection, tetanus, etc. Antibiotics should be taken as directed to prevent infection.

 After the Bandage Has Been Removed

 The finger will need to be cleansed twice daily with an antibacterial soap and then be rebandaged.

 If there is an open area, dress it with antibiotic ointment and a non-stick bandage.

 If the fingertip bone (distal phalanx) was broken, your child will need an aluminum-foam splint for three weeks.
 Place the splint on the palm side and wrap with a gauze wrap to keep it in place.
 Be careful not to place the wrap too tightly.

 The thick skin on the hand heals by peeling off its outer layers.
-This cycle may repeat itself 2-3 times.
+This cycle may repeat itself two to three times.
 The skin underneath will be a delicate pink color.
 During this peeling stage, moisturizer can help.